Livingston Avenue Bridge: Rehabilitation study

 As of 2012, the NYSDOT was evaluating whether to rehabilitate or replace the structure.
 The cost to replace the bridge was estimated at $50 million in 1998.
 Decisions about rehabilitation included consideration of upgrading the bridge to accommodate high-speed rail traffic.
 Funding for construction had not yet been allocated.
 One matter of contention was whether the project will restore the closed public walkway over the bridge.
 Doing so would greatly improve pedestrian access between Albany and Rensselaer, but the bridge owner, CSX, was citing safety concerns.
 In 2022, the NYSDOT will hold public meetings to discuss a project to rebuild the bridge.

+The commencement of construction on the US$634.8 million, two-track replacement bridge was announced in July 2024.
+The new lift bridge would consist of 7 spans, be able to handle taller and heavier loads, and allow two trains to cross at the same time.
+Completion of construction was targeted for the summer of 2028.